Zilliqa/dev-portal-old/docs/api-websocket.md

 The following types of data are the current main focus that we want to consider to be supported by ZWS:

 - **New TxBlock**.
-Which includes TxBlock recently generated and hashes of all the transaction being processed within this block.
+This includes the recently generated Tx block and hashes of all the transactions processed within this block.
 - **Event log**.
 Which includes all the event log generated for interested contract address
 - **Unsubscribe**.
 Which tells the server to unsubscribe certain topic for the client